scrtlabs/SecretNetwork/docs/validators-and-full-nodes/join-validator-mainnet.md

 ## Changing your validator's commission-rate

-You are currently unable to modifiy the  `--commission-max-rate` and `--commission-max-change-rate"` parameters.
+You are currently unable to modify the  `--commission-max-rate` and `--commission-max-change-rate"` parameters.

 Modifying the commision-rate can be done using this:
 ```